agntcy/api-bridge-agnt/docs/README.md

 - Git
 - jq

-Tyk required also a redis database.
+Tyk requires also a redis database.
 You can deploy it with:
 ```bash
 make start_redis
 ```